Random Encounter (band): History

-Random Encounter originated from chance encounters in 2005 when two friends bonded over their mutual love for video game music.
-While the band has seen various line-up changes over the years, the current iteration, which solidified in September 2010 with all new members, aims to deliver an energetic performance that is as enjoyable to watch as it is to listen to.
-Building on their foundation as a video game cover band, Random Encounter began crafting original music inspired by video game culture.
-These original compositions draw heavily from iconic games such as Metroid, Dead Space, and The Legend of Zelda, aiming to encapsulate the essence of gaming experiences within 3–4 minute songs.
-During live performances, the band often arranges cover songs into medleys grouped by series, maintaining a rock-oriented environment.
-Known for their dynamic stage presence and visual antics, Random Encounter frequently incorporates guest musicians into their performances.
+Random Encounter was formed from a literal series of random encounters in 2005 when two friends discovered a mutual interest in video game music.
+While a few incarnations of the band have existed over the years, the group most well known as Random Encounter formed in September 2010 (consisting of all new members) and transformed the band into an energetic act with the goal of being as much fun to watch as they are to listen to.
+Drawing from its roots as a video game cover band, Random Encounter began to create original music inspired by video game culture.
+These originals are strongly inspired by songs and stories from video games, often pulling from video games like Metroid, Dead Space, and the Legend of Zelda, and aim to condense the experience of a video game into a 3–4-minute song.
+The cover songs Random Encounter plays are arranged for a rock environment and during live performances songs are often grouped together into melodies by series.
+Random Encounter is also well known for their high energy and visual antics at their live shows and for their frequent use of guest musicians.

 In a 2012 interview with Powet TV Random Encounter "admitted" that their musical endeavors were a cover for their affiliation with the occult-hunting branch of the Russian military.
 Interviews, stage banter, and their official website from 2009 to 2012 also suggested that the fictitious mission of the band, and the majority of the band's back story revolved around the elimination of paranormal creatures such as Werewolves, Vampires, Zombies, and Jerks, however the band ceased making this claim in mid-2012 after too many of their fans were confused and genuinely believed them to be from Russia.